jermafenser/doom64-dc/README.md

-# Doom 64 for Dreamcast (updated 2025/01/21) #
+# Doom 64 for Dreamcast (updated 2025/02/02) #

-***WARNING 1: If you have built Doom 64 from this repo prior to Jaunary 21 2025, you will need to remove the old custom KOS and replace it with real KOS master branch ***
+***WARNING 1: If you have built Doom 64 from this repo prior to February 2 2025, you will need to unpack/rebuild `doom64_kos.tgz` as well as doing a `make clean` and `make` to regenerate the game data files.***

-***WARNING 2: If you have built Doom 64 from this repo prior to January 21 2025, you will need to regenerate the WADs from `doom64.z64` as the generated files have changed.***
+***WARNING 2: If you have built Doom 64 from this repo prior to February 2 2025, you will need to regenerate the WADs from `doom64.z64` as the generated files have changed.***

 ***WARNING 3: If you have played with VMU saving prior to January 16 2025, you need to erase any existing `doom64stg` file ("D64 settings / Doom 64 settings data").
 This can be done from the BIOS VMU manager or from the Doom 64 VMU manager (hold START button on legal screen) prior to starting your next game.
 There are new breaking changes to support future extensibility.***